mattrussi/gitlab-com-runbooks/docs/duo/code_suggestion_failover.md

 ```
 /chatops run feature set incident_fail_over_completion_provider true
 ```

-Note: Please use indirect access in failover, we can use direct access after switching back to primary LLM provider, eg:
+Note: Please use indirect access in failover, we can switch back to direct access after switching back to primary LLM provider, eg:
 ![failover access](img/code_completion_failover_set.png)

 After the primary LLM provider is back online, we can disable the feature flag, so that we are switching back to the primary LLM provider: